Political analyst says candidates hit with residential lawsuits need to 'be honest' about where they live

 Tuesday in Port Allen, a West Baton Rouge judge removed City Council candidate Shelton Berry from the November ballot for not meeting the one-year residency requirement.

-Later that day, a judge in East Baton Rouge Parish ruled against two Supreme Court District 2 candidates who plaintiffs say aren't eligible for the race.
+Later that day, a judge in East Baton Rouge Parish ruled that two Supreme Court District 2 candidates who plaintiffs say aren't eligible for the race were allowed to continue running.
 According to property records, candidate Leslie Chambers owns a home in Prairieville and has used her Ascension Parish address on campaign records on multiple occasions.
-The other candidate hadn't filed taxes properly.
+The suit also levied that the other candidate, Marcus Hunter, hadn't filed taxes properly.

 Hartman says that residential challenges are becoming more common in elections and that potential candidates need to make sure that their voter registration and homestead exemption align.